-(Before you go ahead and delve into this article, we should probably clear up one thing.
+(Before you delve into this article, we should probably clear up one thing.
 If you're here because you overslept, you'll find it's nigh on impossible to get cover, where the fault is your own for missing the departure time.
 If this isn't the case, then read on to find out how you can get the most out of your missed flight insurance cover.)

 What am I covered for?

 With missed departure insurance, you are covered for any extra expenses incurred directly as a result of missing your flight.
 The usual expenses that you are covered for include things like extra accommodation and transportation costs.
 Remember, the exact amount you can claim for a missed flight will depend on the insurer and the level of cover you have selected.

 Holiday Extras missed flight insurance provides up to £500 cover for missed connection and up to £1000 for your missed departure.

 The first step towards making a successful claim is to provide valid reasons for missing your flight.
 But what sort of reasons are considered valid for claiming missed flight insurance..?

 Below is a list of reasons that insurers are likely to accept when considering a claim for missed departure:

 - Public transport failing to run to its scheduled timetable